It happened on Sunday evening, exactly two years and four days after my first (and worst) falling-off-the-boat accident.

-When we got to the E.R. entrance, I stood on my left leg outside the truck while Brian tried to help me hobble inside.
+When we got to the E.R. entrance, I stood like a flamingo on my left leg outside the truck before Brian tried to help me hobble inside.
 No way.
 I couldn’t even use the right side of my foot by then.
 Brian tried again.
 “Here, put your arm on my shoulder and…”

 I yelped, “Nope!
 Not gonna happen!”